xleliu/blade/README.md

 Documentation: [http://laravel.com/docs/5.1/blade](http://laravel.com/docs/5.1/blade)

-Thanks for Laravel and it's authors.
+Thanks for Laravel and it authors.
 That is a great project.